opatiny/chemexper-internship-workbook/general/dailyReports.md

 - debugged bioreactor GUI
 - recorded many videos about the projects over which I worked
 - started watching the conferences of open js world

+### 2020.06.24

+- continued following the conferences of open js world